tburial/Bakame.csv/README.md

 * The filtering methods are chainable;
 * The methods can be call in any sort of order before any `fetch*` method call;
 * After a `fetch*` method call, all filtering options are cleared;
-* Only the last filtering settings are taken into account if the same method is called more than once;

 ### Manual extracting and filtering